IWH2010/iwh2010.github.io/_posts/2016-03-25-Cracking-our-first-.Net-program.md

 Now we need some new tools, Olly does not work that well with .NET and there is a good reason for it.
 Since .NET has its own VM and is a bytecode language, reversing is much simpler.
 It has the same problems that Java has, its super simple to decompile.

-We will use [.NET Reflector] (https://www.red-gate.com/products/dotnet-development/reflector/) along with the plugin [Reflexil] (http://reflexil.net/).
+We will use [.NET Reflector](https://www.red-gate.com/products/dotnet-development/reflector/) along with the plugin [Reflexil](http://reflexil.net/).

+Reflector along with reflexil allows us to see the inner workings of our software,